 The Smith-Mundt Act forbids VOA personnel to attempt to develop audiences within the United States.
-The funds which USAGM and thus VOA receive are only authorized to create and distribute news and information to "foreign audiences abroad," and the law requires VOA to ensure that VOA does not distribute content and programming with the intent of influencing "public opinion in the United States."
+The funds which USAGM and VOA receive are authorized only to create and distribute news and information to "foreign audiences abroad," and the law requires VOA to ensure that VOA does not distribute content and programming with the intent of influencing "public opinion in the United States."

-If you attend a journalism or media conference such as NAB, EIJ, ONA, NABJ, NAHJ, SAJA, or attend an event at the National Press Club, and someone from a domestic U.S. news organization asks you about VOA's work, you can freely talk about the content we produce every day.
+However, if you attend a journalism or media conference or similar event, and someone from a domestic U.S. news organization asks you about VOA's work, you can freely talk about the content we produce every day.
 Nothing in Smith-Mundt prevents that.

-- VOA STAFF SHOULD NOT ATTEMPT TO MAKE A DIRECT OFFER OF VOA CONTENT TO ANY DOMESTIC NEWS OUTLET. - VOA STAFF CANNOT SPEND ANY ADVERTISING OR OTHER FUNDS TO SPECIFICALLY TARGET OR DEVELOP AUDIENCES IN THE U.S. - OTHER ACTIONS MAY BE AUTHORIZED AGAINST INDIVIDUALS VIOLATING THIS RULE - VIOLATION OF THIS RULE AND/OR OTHER PROVISIONS OF THE SMITH-MUNDT ACT WILL RESULT IN THE TERMINATION OF YOUR AD BUDGET AND THE LOSS OF ADMINISTRATIVE ACCESS TO YOUR SERVICE'S SOCIAL ACCOUNTS.
+- ➤ VOA STAFF SHOULD NOT MAKE A DIRECT OFFER OF VOA CONTENT TO ANY DOMESTIC NEWS OUTLET. - > VOA STAFF CANNOT SPEND ANY ADVERTISING OR OTHER FUNDS TO SPECIFICALLY TARGET OR DEVELOP AUDIENCES IN THE U.S. - > OTHER ACTIONS MAY BE AUTHORIZED AGAINST INDIVIDUALS VIOLATING THIS RULE - VIOLATION OF THIS RULE AND/OR OTHER PROVISIONS OF THE SMITH-MUNDT ACT WILL RESULT IN THE TERMINATION OF YOUR AD BUDGET AND THE LOSS OF ADMINISTRATIVE ACCESS TO YOUR SERVICE'S SOCIAL ACCOUNTS.